-NOTE: For various additional situations that may occur when Illegal Procedure is called, players should refer to the Technical Rulings, Section A of this manual (pages 59-63)
+NOTE: For various additional situations that may occur when Illegal Procedure or Duplicate Demand is charged, players should refer to the Technical Rulings, Section A of this manual (pages 60-63).

 SECTION II: SENTENCE DESIGNATION (LT 6)

 To start a shake, Player One rolls the cubes, orders them in a group called Resources, and designates either a (i) pattern, (ii) structure or (iii) purpose.
 In LinguiSHTIK, pattern and purpose are governed by the independent clause in the sentence.
 Therefore, a dependent clause functioning as a modifier does not affect the pattern or purpose of a sentence.